Make change happen

 - participate in meetings of local civic or citizens advisory groups

-- ask citizen's groups in your area if you can make a presentation to their members
+- ask local citizen's groups if you can make a presentation to their members

-- post and share information on Facebook and other social media; ask friends and co-workers to do the same
+- post and share information on Facebook and other social media; ask friends and co-workers to do likewise

 - donate to Say NO to KHTO to support our outreach and other efforts